Cancun to Playa del Carmen, Akumal, and Tulum - Riviera Maya Transportation Guide

 Planning how to get from the airport to your hotel in the Riviera Maya is one of the most important decisions you’ll make to start your trip.
 Here we break down all your Riviera Maya transportation options.

 It might sound like a minor decision in your vacation plan but your transportation impacts your budget, travel time, and overall experience.
-Whether you’re heading to Playa del Carmen, Puerto Morelos, Akumal, or Tulum, this guide breaks down all the transportation options in the Riviera Maya so you can confidently choose what works best for your trip.
-We will break down airports, transfers, trains, taxis, and more.
+Whether you're heading to Playa del Carmen, Puerto Morelos, Akumal, or Tulum, this guide breaks down all the transportation options in the Riviera Maya so you can confidently choose what works best for your trip.
+We will break down airports, transfers, trains, taxis, and more so you can choose the best way to get there and get around.

 Airports: Which Airport Should You Fly Into?